bengsoon/useful_scripts/README.md

 Please feel free to:
-- Replicate them or re-use them as you see fit
+- Modity them or re-use them as you see fit
-- If you do use the scripts in any way commercial or publication, a little shoutout back to this Git repo will be very nice ;)
+- If you do use the scripts for commercial or publication, a little shoutout back to this Git repo will be very nice ;)